elopio/docs/source/includes/_glossary.md

 <!-- TODO: Make sure this lines up with what's in the white paper. -->
 ## Post-Finalization Waiting Period

 Once a [Market](#market) has [Finalized](#finalized-market), users must wait three (3) days before claiming their trading proceeds.
 This waiting period is intended as a security precaution.
-In the event that an attacker could somehow cause a Market to Finalize incorrectly, the Augur team would have 3 days to notice and [halt](#developer-mode) the Augur system before the attacker could claim the proceeds.
+In the event that an attacker could somehow cause a Market to Finalize incorrectly, the Augur development team would have 3 days to notice and [halt](#developer-mode) the Augur system before the attacker could claim the proceeds.

 ## Pre-Reporting Phase